omkaracharya/AgileBot/Design/Design.md

 ### Constraints/Guidelines
 <!-- Describe any constraints or guidelines that should be established in building software for your architecture (e.g., a bot cannot send data from one user to another user). -->
-* Only a Team Leader can call `PlanSprint`
+* Only a Team Leader can call `PlanSprint`.
-* Only a Scrum Master can call `GroomBacklog`
+* Only a Scrum Master can call `GroomBacklog`.
-* Only a Team Lead or a Scrum Master can call `GetTeamStatus`
+* Only a Team Lead or a Scrum Master can call`GetTeamStatus`.
-* Anyone can call `SubmitMystatus`
+* Anyone can call `SubmitMyStatus`.

 ### Additional Design Patterns
 <!-- Describe any additional design patterns that may be relevant for your bot design. -->

-* We believe that AgileBot's design closely resembles `Explicit Event Systems` pattern in which users like Scrum Master, Team Leader or Engineer(user) explicitly generate events e.g. `GiveMyStatus` acting as a `Publishers` whereas AgileBot acts as a `Subscriber` of these events and `reacts` by taking appropriate actions guided by the core logic engine.
+We believe that AgileBot's design closely resembles **Explicit Event Systems** pattern in which users like Scrum Master, Team Leader, or Engineer (user) explicitly generate events e.g. `GiveMyStatus` acting as a *Publishers* whereas AgileBot acts as a *Subscriber* of these events and *reacts* by taking appropriate actions guided by the core logic engine.